MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-LN07-1cat_theory.md

 \setstretch{1}

-Example:  The American Red Cross reports that 10% of US residents eligible to donate blood actually do donate.
+Example for Class Discussion:  The American Red Cross reports that 10% of US residents eligible to donate blood actually do donate.
 A poll conducted on a representative of 200 Montana residents eligible to donate blood found that 33 had donated blood sometime in their life.
 Do Montana residents donate at a different rate than US population?

 Are the conditions met to analyze the blood donations data using theory-based methods?